 - Focus on something specific.
-They say that, “You can do anything, but you can’t do everything.”
+They say that “You can do anything, but you can’t do everything.”
 This is especially true when starting a business.
 While you might have a million great ideas, it’s important to choose one that stands out among competitors and focus on growing it.

 - Put in the hard work.
 When starting a small business, be there.
 Your customers need to see the face behind the company.
 This keeps the staff motivated and provides a structured environment.
 While it is important for your business to function on its own, find a balance between being present and trusting your employees without you.

 - Collect on your accounts.
 As the owner of a small business, you should pride yourself on the personal touch that you add to the company.
 However, that doesn’t mean that people don’t need to pay you for your services.
-Many business owners fail to collect on overdue accounts because they want their customers to appreciate them.
+Unfortunately, many business owners fail to collect on overdue accounts because they want their new customers to appreciate them.
 This is a mistake.
 Money is what keeps you profitable and allows your business to grow.
 If you aren’t sure how to collect your overdue accounts, hire a professional company to do it for you.
 There are several invoice factoring companies that are willing to help you grow your revenue without worrying about collecting invoices yourself, or waiting for your customers to pay their invoices to get revenue.